 If you are a college student, or thinking about going to college, you might have NYU on your list of universities to visit.
-And by all accounts, Furman Hall, which is located at 85 West 3rd Street is part of New York University’s Law School.
+And by all accounts, Furman Hall, which is located at 85 West 3rd Street is a solid option for accommodation while you are part of New York University’s Law School.
 But what you may not know, is that there is a much deeper story and history regarding this building.

 85 West 3rd Street

-This was the location of the home that Edgar Allen Poe lived in with his wife and his mother-in-law.
+This was the location of the home that Edgar Allen Poe lived in with his then wife and his delightful mother-in-law.

 The Creation Of Furman Hall

 Recently New York University wanted to add on to its famed law school.
 They had identified a site for the construction of Furman Hall that would require them to destroy Edgar Allen Poe’s former residence.

 In a petition that was signed by more than 70 scholars they laid out the case for saving this house, crucial in the history of modern American Literature.
 Their hopes were to save the house form certain destruction.

 Fortunately, both sides were able to reach a compromise.
 The deal was, New York University would agree to preserve the façade of the Poe house.
 However, New York University was able to move just the façade of the original house a few dozen yards away from where it originally stood.
 The facade of the house now stands in front of nine-stories of modernist architecture, comprising 170,000-square-foot of accommodation, study halls, and spaces for writing.
 Sadly nothing of the caliber of Poe’s work has been written there yet, but some fine legal briefs have come from the building.